Complexes of differential forms and singularities: The injectivity theorem: Complexes of differential forms

+We will be studying several complexes of differential forms and their interactions.
 Throughout this section $X$ will denote a scheme that is essentially of finite type over $\bC$.
 We use the usual convention that if $\sF$ is a sheaf on $X$, then it is considered a complex with $\sF$ in degree $0$ and $0$ everywhere else.
 Then this complex maybe shifted, so for instance $\sF[j]$ means a complex with $\sF$ in degree $-j$ and $0$ everywhere else.
 In the rest of this section, unless otherwise stated, $p\in\bZ$ will denote an arbitrary integer.
 We will see that we could restrict to natural numbers, but it will be convenient later to allow $p$ to take negative values.
 This will not cause any issues or a need to change anything.